Wincest: Fandom

 Wincest, the romantic pairing between the brothers Sam and Dean Winchester, is the 6th most common pairing on popular fanfiction site Archive of Our Own as of 2017, and among the most popular pairings in the Supernatural fandom.
 The word is a portmanteau of Winchester and incest, and was likely influenced by the earlier anime fandom term "wincest" (note the lack of capitalization) that depicts a case of an incestuous relationship the shipper considers to be "win".
 Wincest fanfiction, like most slash fiction, is primarily written by women.

 The first Wincest fanfiction was posted one day after the first episode.
 Wincest, and the less popular ship between the Winchester brothers' actors, were the most popular ships among the fandom until the introduction of Castiel in the fourth season and the growth of the Dean/Castiel (Destiel) ship.
 Catherine Tosenberger, a professor at the University of Winnipeg, estimates that, as of 2008, before the introduction of Castiel, Wincest represented a little less than half of Supernatural fanfiction.
 Destiel gradually overtook Wincest in popularity and is now one of the biggest ships in fandom overall.
 Fans viewed Destiel as more likely to actually happen in the show since it was not incestuous.
 Fans of the two pairings are sometimes at odds with one another.

-The fandom does not tend to treat incest as particularly transgressive, especially when compared to the characters' other actions within the show.
-The brothers' isolation from society allows for their relationship to exist separate from societal judgment.
+The brothers' isolation from society allows for their relationship to exist separate from societal judgment, and the fandom does not tend to treat incest as particularly transgressive, especially when compared to the characters' other actions within the show.
 Within fanfiction, writers will often use various folkloric creatures or other supernatural elements to cause the brothers to overcome the incest taboo, such as magic that makes them attracted to each other or causes them to forget that they are related.
 Some works create supernatural situations in which the brothers must have sex, sometimes referred to as "fuck or die".
 However, the emphasis is usually not on the taboo, but on the emotional closeness between the two characters.

 Tosenberger writes that "Supernatural slash writers' most significant subversion of the text is not that they make things queer, but that they make things happy—a consistent theme of Supernatural slash is that a romance between Sam and Dean will give them a measure of comfort and happiness that they are denied in the series."
 Flegel and Roth, on the other hand, argue that darker Wincest stories allow fans to explore the unhealthy codependency between the brothers.